labsyspharm/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-It turns out that `cd` without an argument will return you to your home directory,
+    -   It turns out that `cd` without an argument will return you to your home directory,
-which is great if you've gotten lost in your own filesystem.

-Let's try returning to the `data` directory from before.
-Last time, we used
+-   Let's try returning to the `data` directory from before.
-three commands, but we can actually string together the list of directories
+    -   Last time, we used three commands, but we can string together the list of directories
         to move to `data` in one step:

 ~~~
 $ cd Desktop/data-shell/data
 ~~~
 {: .language-bash}

-Check that we've moved to the right place by running `pwd` and `ls -F`
+-   Check that we've moved to the right place by running `pwd` and `ls -F`

-If we want to move up one level from the data directory, we could use `cd ..`.
-But
+-   If we want to move up one level from the data directory, we could use `cd ..`...

-there is another way to move to any directory, regardless of your
+-   But there is a way to move to any directory, regardless of your
     current location.

+## Absolute Paths
-So far, when specifying directory names, or even a directory path (as above),
+-   So far, when specifying directory names, or even a directory path (as above),
     we have been using **relative paths**.
-When you use a relative path with a command
-like `ls` or `cd`, it tries to find that location  from where we are,
+    -   When you use a relative path it tries to find that location from where we are
-rather than from the root of the file system.

-However, it is possible to specify the **absolute path** to a directory by
+-   it is possible to specify the **absolute path** to a directory:
-including its entire path from the root directory, which is indicated by a
+-   include its entire path from the root directory, which is indicated by a
     leading slash.
-The leading `/` tells the computer to follow the path from
+-   The leading `/` tells the computer to follow the path from
-the root of the file system, so it always refers to exactly one directory,
+    the root of the file system,
+    -   so it always refers to exactly one directory,
         no matter where we are when we run the command.

-This allows us to move to our `data-shell` directory from anywhere on
+-   This allows us to move to our `data-shell` directory from anywhere.
-the filesystem (including from inside `data`).
 To find the absolute path
-we're looking for, we can use `pwd` and then extract the piece we need
+-   we're looking for, we can use `pwd` and then extract the piece we need
     to move to `data-shell`.

 ~~~
 $ pwd